SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Each kit includes an armor entry.
 Martial kits also have a weapons entry, and caster kits have an implement entry.
 It’s important to know what equipment a kit uses, because that informs your hero’s appearance and story.
 It also determines the type of treasures they can wield.

 The description of gear in your kit is limited to broad categories, leaving you free to decide the specifics that best align with your vision of the character.
 For instance, the [[Guisarmier]] kit provides medium armor and a polearm.
-One player using this kit could wear heavy layers of hide and wield a longspear, while another might wear a shining breastplate and carry a halberd into battle.
+One player using this kit could wear heavy layers of [[Hide|hide]] and wield a longspear, while another might wear a shining breastplate and carry a halberd into battle.

 The equipment categories your kit gives you are part of what affects the math behind your kit’s benefits, alongside the fighting techniques each kit provides.